wgtdkp/julia/base/readme.md

-# basical data structures
+# generic basical data structures

-those data are structures are only designed for storing pointer.

-a _vector_t_(.e g.) can't store a generic user type(it do not need to).
+## the vector has no back pool(actually, the pool is based on the vector).